 |---|---|---|

-| config_ref | string | For increased legibility, the USERDOMAIN configuration is defined in a dedicated dictionnary used the key:value 'config_ref': 'adconfig', where key is config_ref and value is the dictionnay variable name. |
+| config_ref | string | For increased readability, the USERDOMAIN configuration is defined in a dedicated dictionary using the key-value pair 'config_ref': 'adconfig', where the key is config_ref and the value is the name of the dictionary variable. |

-| enable | boolean | enable or disable the domain entry |
+| enable | boolean | Enables or disables the domain entry. |

 | Variable name | Value for example |